mangosArchives/serverZero_Rel19/README.md

 for SOAP, and aims to be 100% compatible with [World of Warcraft][2] in its vanilla versions, namely [patch 1.12.1][5] and [patch 1.12.2][6].

-If you like the first incarnation of WoW, and still fancy [vanilla WoW][4], you should try *mangos-zero*.
-We provide an authentication server where you can manage your users, and a world server which serves game content just like the original [WoW][2] did back then.
+If you like the first incarnation of [World of Warcraft][2], and still fancy [vanilla WoW][4], you should try *mangos-zero*.
+We provide an authentication server where you can manage your users, and a world server which serves game content just like the original did back then.

 On top of that each update is built by [Travis CI][16] as you can see by the image next to the chapter's heading!
 We do love green builds, and working things.